Al-Shabaab (militant group): 2022–2024: Escalation

+2025–Present: Military offensive

+In early 2025, al-Shabaab launched a large-scale military offensive, capturing dozens of towns and vast areas of territory.
+In its most ambitious operation in years, the group's ultimate objective is to seize Mogadishu and overthrow the federal government.
+Probing attacks that began in January escalated into major offensives on multiple fronts, stretching government troops and auxiliary clan militias to their breaking point.
+By April the military situation had deteriorated to the extent that waves of rumors were circulating on social media of an impending insurgent assault on the capital.
+While this did not occur, an attack was carried out on the motorcade of Somali President Hassan Sheikh Mohamud while it was driving through the city.
+Airstrikes by international actors and sporadic local counterattacks have slowed the advance.

+According to The Telegraph, as the group has gained major ground this year, al-Shabaab has sought to implement a "hearts and minds" strategy, aiming to shed its reputation for repression and for carrying out suicide bombings that frequently kill civilians.
+Large-scale and indiscriminate suicide attacks in Mogadishu, once capable of killing hundreds, have largely ceased.
+Analysts have compared the campaign to the Taliban's 2021 offensive in Afghanistan, noting that al-Shabaab and the Taliban are "very structurally, militarily and ideologically similar."
+The internationally recognized governments of both Somalia and Afghanistan have been described by observers as products of the War on Terror, plagued by corruption, predatory governance, and low public legitimacy.

 Propaganda strategy

 Although al-Shabaab has disseminated its propaganda by various media, the bulk of its engagement with Somalis in rural areas is either face-to-face or by radio broadcast.
 Face-to-face, the group holds seminars on Islamic jurisprudence and community meetings on such matters such as grain and livestock distribution.
 It operates its own radio station, Radio Andalus, mainly operated using relay stations and other equipment seized from private radio stations, including the BBC.
 Presenters broadcast in Somali, Arabic, Swahili and English.
 In April 2010, al-Shabaab banned BBC and Voice of America broadcasts on Somali radio, objecting to what they alleged was Christian propaganda.
-Also in 2010, and prior to its expulsion from Mogadishu the following year, al-Shabaab launched a television news channel, Al-Kataib News.
+Also in 2010, and prior to its expulsion from Mogadishu the following year, al-Shabaab launched a television news channel, al-Kataib News.
 The group has also been known to conduct military parades in its territories, as a show of force.